 Death in Gregory Horror Show is the only character shown to be completely friendly to the trapped guests, speaking kindly and offering to help where he can.

 Played with in Death Note.
 Shinigami have Blue and Orange Morality and most don't give humans and their lives very much thought.
 At the same time, they're not all bad — Ryuk really seems to enjoy hanging out with Light and often spends time doing goofy stuff like playing video games in his room.
-Another Shinigami actually fell in love with a human and used his power to extend his life.
-But in spite of their pleasant nature, Shinigami will never be "good" in as it's understood by humans.
-Gealous saved Misa's life but was killed because Shinigami can never use their powers to prolong the lifespan of mortals.
-And after knowing and hanging out with Light for years, Ryuk was all too happy to kill him as soon as he stopped being entertaining (It is worth considering that the alternative for Light was rotting in prison, probably for years, before dying).
+Two Shinigami fell in love with a human and used their powers to extend her life.
+In spite of their pleasant nature, Shinigami will never be "good" as it's understood by humans.
+Gelus and later Rem saved Misa's life but were both killed because Shinigami can never use their powers to prolong the lifespan of mortals, and after knowing and hanging out with Light for so many years, Ryuk was all too happy to kill him as soon as he stopped being entertaining.

 Martian Manhunter's species worshipped H'ronmeer, the god of death and fire (though some regard him as a god of life and light), who called all Green Martians his children.
 He was blamed for the plague that wiped out the Martian race, though it was actually Ma'alefa'ak's fault.
 On one occasion he seemed to be coming after J'onn, but he actually just needed his help to lead the Martians' souls to the afterlife.

 The French Comic Le Collège Invisible has an incarnation of Death quite similar to Gaiman's Perky Goth, and possibly inspired by her.